 The outstanding capital stock of Otic is privately held and is not traded in any public market.
 The lack of a public market makes it extremely difficult to determine the fair market value of Otic.
-Because the percentage of Tokai equity to be issued to Otic shareholders was determined based on negotiations between the parties, it is possible that the value of the Tokai common stock to be received by Otic shareholders will be less than the fair market value of Otic, or that the value of the Tokai common stock to be received by Otic shareholders will be more than the fair market value of Otic.
+Because the percentage of Tokai equity to be issued to Otic shareholders was determined based on negotiations between the parties, it is possible that the value of the Tokai common stock to be received by Otic shareholders will be less than the fair market value of Otic.